nextstrain/ncov/README.md

 ## Data

 The nCoV genomes were generously shared via [GISAID](https://gisaid.org).
 We gratefully acknowledge the Authors, Originating and Submitting laboratories of the genetic sequence and metadata made available through GISAID on which this research is based.
-For a full list of attributions please see this [description file](config/description.md).
+For a full list of attributions please see the [metadata file](data/metadata.tsv).

 nCoV genomes are not included as part of this repo as many of them are protected by the terms of GISAID sharing.
 These genomes will need to be supplemented by the user.
 Please add these as strains in `data/sequences.fasta`.
 Metadata for these viruses already exists in `data/metadata.tsv`.
 This `data/sequences.fasta` should just have strain name in the FASTA header, like so:
 ```